The Wit, Whimsy, and Wisdom of a Comic Storyteller

 Jack Kent: The Wit, Whimsy, and Wisdom of a Comic Storyteller illuminates how Kent’s life experiences informed his art and his storytelling in both King Aroo and his children’s books.
 Paul V. Allen draws from archival research, brand-new interviews, and in-depth examinations of Kent’s work.
 Also included are many King Aroo comic strips that have never been reprinted in book form.

-"Well-researched, breezy, and engaging, Jack Kent provides a lot of interesting information and useful insights about a comics creator and children's book author whose contributions had influence on a number of subsequent authors and artists."- Gwen Athene Tarbox, author of Children's and Young Adult Comics and coeditor of Graphic Novels for Children and Young Adults: A Collection of Critical Essays
+"Well-researched, breezy, and engaging, Jack Kent provides interesting information and useful insights about a comics creator and children's book author whose contributions influenced a number of subsequent authors and artists."- Gwen Athene Tarbox, author of Children's and Young Adult Comics and coeditor of Graphic Novels for Children and Young Adults: A Collection of Critical Essays